alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/raspberrypi4.rst

 Bluetooth & BLE
 ===============
-"By default, BT and BLE supported".
+By default, BT and BLE are supported.

 Ethernet & WiFi
 ===============